Densetsu no Starfy (video game)

 is a platform video game developed by Tose and published by Nintendo for the Game Boy Advance system exclusively in Japan on September 6, 2002.
-It is the first game in the series The Legendary Starfy.
+It is the first game in The Legendary Starfy series.
+It received its first official re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with the other GBA entries.

 Plot

-In the beginning, the protagonist, Stafy, known as Starfy in Western regions, was moving things around his home, Pufftop Palace, until he tripped and dropped some things he was moving.
-One of them fell into the ocean, which was the Magic Jar, an object that seals the antagonist of the game known as Ogura.
-Meanwhile, a very severe thunderstorm with two tornadoes shook Starfy out of his home into the ocean.
-Later, Old Man Lobber encountered Starfy, and told him about the Magic Jar and Ogura, while he helped Starfy get back home, by making him do some swimming lessons, as well as giving directions.
-While Starfy was heading back home, he encountered some people he didn't know before, such as Moe the clam, and decided to help them with their problems, like finding their missing items, defeating enemies, and so on, until Starfy and his friends fought and brought back Ogura into the Magic Jar to restore peace.
+In the game's introduction, the protagonist, Stafy, known as Starfy in Western regions, is moving things around his home, Pufftop Palace, until he trips and drops some things he was moving.
+One of them, the Magic Jar (an object that seals the antagonist of the game, known as Ogura), falls into the ocean.
+Meanwhile, a very severe thunderstorm with two tornadoes shakes Starfy out of his home into the ocean.
+Later, Old Man Lobber encounters Starfy, and Starfy tells him about the Magic Jar and Ogura, while he helps Starfy get back home by giving him swimming lessons, and gives directions.
+While Starfy heads back home, he encounters some characters he did not know previously, such as Moe the clam, and decides to help them with their problems, like finding their missing items, defeating enemies, and so on, until Starfy and his friends fight and bring back Ogura into the Magic Jar to restore peace.